yuezheli/PBPK_Tranexamic_Acid/README.md

 - blood:plasma ratio = 3
 - TXA adsoption rate in the gut lumen = 0.4 h-1

-To validate the model, we use the observed ata from from [Pilbrant et al., 1981](https://pubmed.ncbi.nlm.nih.gov/7308275/) with both IV and oral observed data from 3 healthy male wolunteers.
+To validate the model, we use the observed data from [Pilbrant et al., 1981](https://pubmed.ncbi.nlm.nih.gov/7308275/) with both IV and oral observed data from 3 healthy male wolunteers.
 I conclude the (parameters) provide a reasonable fit, and the pharmacokinetics is overall inline with what is described in [Dunn 1999](https://pubmed.ncbi.nlm.nih.gov/10400410/) and I will be using them for the following simulation.

 ![validation of plasma concentration in oral/ iv dosing](img/validation.png)